lukablaskovic/student-enquiries-classification/README.md

-# student-enquiries-clustering
+# student-enquiries-classification
-NLP application for clustering student enquiries in predefined classes
+NLP application for classifying student enquiries in predefined classes